Upcoming Exhibitions

 Curated by Marina Sartori with co-curators Lisette Wong and Reinhold Spiegler, the happening is an immersive participatory performance dinner created by a collaboration of artists.
 The dinner and the guests are integral to the performance and the art.
 The point of departure is the specificity of the space and its sense of place; the compound of barns and its agrarian setting.
 Themes explored are inspired by the traditional harvest and the seasonal cycle of four seasons through food and gathering, hand-crafted ceramics, art, video, poetry readings, and sound design.

-Serlachius Museum in Finland acquired 12 of Andy Freeberg's pieces of work following his solo exhibition this past March.
+Serlachius Museum in Finland acquired 12 of Andy Freeberg's pieces of work following his solo exhibition this in March of 2022.

 Joenniementie 47, 35800 Mänttä, Finland